 Young forest becomes less useful to certain animals – New England cottontails, American woodcock, ruffed grouse, and many songbirds, for example – after around 20 years.
 Renewing young forest can be a long-term commitment with activities planned well into the future.
 Landowners can cooperate with their neighbors to put together larger projects taking in several properties.

 It’s important to identify areas where we can help the greatest number of animals by making and refreshing young forest and shrubland.
 It’s just as important to know where not to create it.

 Harvesting timber on steep slopes can lead to erosion.
-Cutting trees that cast shade on temporary woodland pools (also called vernal pools) may cause those features to dry up, stranding young salamanders and frogs before they’ve had the time to grow and develop, emerge from the water, and take up their adult lives on land.
+Cutting trees that cast shade on temporary woodland ponds (also called vernal pools) may cause those features to dry up, stranding young salamanders and frogs before they’ve had time to develop, leave the water, and take up adult lives on land.

 Let Blocks of Older Forest Remain

-In areas that already have ample young forest, it may be best to let large blocks of older forest remain for wildlife that needs that habitat.
+In areas that already have ample young forest, it may be best to let large blocks of older, mature forest remain for the wildlife that needs such habitat.
 Landowners may decide to let stands of high-quality hardwoods keep growing so they’ll produce valuable wood products in the future.
 (Consult a professional forester or a wildlife biologist when planning any timber harvest.)

 Protect Special Communities

 Always make sure to protect the habitats of rare, endangered, or threatened animals or plants, or special natural communities.
-State and federal wildlife agencies can offer advice on how to plan and integrate habitat-creation activities so the environment is helped and not harmed.
+Specialists with state and federal wildlife agencies can offer advice on how to plan and integrate habitat-creation activities so that the overall environment is helped and not harmed.